kneron/document_center/docs/python_app/app_flow_manual.md

 #### Python defined (720)
 1. Make sure your python function takes the same two parameters as the preprocesses function.
 2. You will need to get the data from the output inference.
 Currently, only Dynasty works with python postprocessing.
-To get the output data, you should call dynasty_output_to_np in postprocess/wrappers.py.
+To get the output data, you should call dynasty_output_to_np in python_flow/postprocess/convert.py.
 This will place all of the output data into a list of numpy arrays.
 Inputs to this function are the folder to ONNX results, the names of the output nodes, a flag of whether Dynasty float was used, and an input JSON file if Dynasty fixed was used.
-These are all found in the InputConfig class, and a reference example can be found in postprocess/fd.py in the fd_py function.
+These are all found in the InputConfig class, and a reference example can be found in app/app1/postprocess/fd.py in the postprocess_py function.
-3. Copy your python module into the postprocess subdirectory.
+3. Copy your python module into your application's directory under "app/".
-4. In preprocess.py, import your python module.
+4. In mapping.py, import your python module.
-5. Add a key, value pair with your custom function as the value to the mapping called POSTPROCESS_MAPPING in postprocess.py.
+5. Add a key, value pair with your custom function as the value to the mapping called POST in mapping.py.
 The key you add here should be the value that goes in the "post_type" field in the input JSON.
 6. Run the flow!

 #### C defined (520)